mochoabuilds/-cognition-/README.md

 ## 1 CIRCUMSTANCES OF CONCEPTION

 * During Spring 2020, I visited my neighborhood corner store in Chicago.
 My plan was to scoop some essentials.
-Soon enough I found myself in a line that snaked up and down the aisles, with me maintaining physical distance on account of COVID-19 restrictions.
-But the line continued to grow.
-New shoppers entered the store and I was now in a standing among many unmasked people, gifting and gabbing.
+Soon I found myself in a line that snaked up and down the aisles as I maintained physical distance on account of COVID-19 restrictions.
+Yet the line continued to grow and I was now in a standing among many unmasked people, as they gifted and gabbed.
 Aerosols were plentiful.
 After a few anxious minutes I left, immediately thinking there must be a better, clearer and more hospitable way for customers (especially regulars) to do checkout.

 ## 1.1 MARKET CONTEXT

 * Advances in machine learning have given corner stores far shinier toolkits.
 Tools have gotten smaller, parallelised and now run along with smartphones, progress has become very fast.
 As AI domain knowledge roots itself, it could spark major improvements in how corner stores run their business.
-This research function as a mediator for emerging tools related to simplier, clearer and more hospitable corner store checkout.
+This research functions as a mediator for emerging tools that make corner store checkout simplier, clearer and more hospitable.
+Perhaps

 ## 1.2 PURPOSE / PROBLEM SOLVED

 * Hyperlocal by nature, corner stores are inherently loyal to their surrounding neighborhood.
 Many souls been known to benefit from handshake deals that let them grab goods on credit.
 This socio-economic infrastructure can't be underestimated.
 A good corner store's prescence can't be underestimated.
 To transform the corner store toolkit, and not just its IT department, we take mature open-source software and embed it in services everyone can trust.
-Our system assembles all the knowledge scattered throughout the corner store and translates it in ways that the system / humans can use to create new inherently helpful tools.
+Our system assembles all the knowledge scattered throughout the corner store and translates it into tools that corner stores might not otherwise realized were possible.

 ## Our tools revolve around the idea that: people don't want to make payments, they want to do what a payment facilitates.